regexyl/notes/2024 Goals.md

 1. Have a well-defined productivity system (information aggregation -> publication).
 2. Update my habit tracker (Patterns) on a daily basis.
+3. Try out different fashion styles, try going contactless (by which I've to find a good contact lens dispenser).

 # Concrete goals